rranelli/rranelli.github.io/_posts/24-08-2015-caveats-with-ruby-interrupt.md

 ### A word of caution

-If you're running multi-threaded code, you need to be a little bit more careful dealing with interrupts.
-Recently I've been having issues with "zombie" database transactions (advice for the wise: Ruby, Linux and MSSQL Server don't mix well).
-The open transactions locked some records in table `X`, and when something like "Select count(\*) from X", that operation would hang forever.
+If you're running multi-threaded code, you need to be a little more careful dealing with interrupts.
+Recently I've been having issues with “zombie” database transactions (advice for the wise: Ruby, Linux and MSSQL Server don't mix well).
+The open transactions locked some records in table `X`, and when something like “Select count(\*) from X”, that operation would hang forever.
 (5 minutes actually, which is the same)

-Those "zombie" transactions seemed to appear around the time we made a deploy.
+Those “zombie” transactions seemed to appear around the time we made a deployment.
 The reason for the issue turned out to be due to the fact that we were not *shutting down* our thread pools properly when restarting the application.